Akryum/vue-virtual-scroller/README.md

 ### Props

 - `item` (required): the item rendered in the scroller.
-- `active` (required): is the holding view active in RecleScroller.
-Will prevent unecessary size recomputation.
+- `active` (required): is the holding view active in RecycleScroller.
+Will prevent unnecessary size recomputation.
-- `sizeDependencies`: values that can affest the size of the item.
+- `sizeDependencies`: values that can affect the size of the item.
 This prop will be watched and if one value changes, the size will be recomputed.
 Recommended instead of `watchData`.
 - `watchData` (default: `false`): deeply watch `item` for changes to re-calculate the size (not recommended, can impact performance).
 - `tag` (default: `'div'`): element used to render the component.
 - `emitResize` (default: `false`): emit the `resize` event each time the size is recomputed (can impact performance).